openmultiplayer/web/docs/scripting/functions/setproperty.md

 // The rest is the same as above.
 ```

+## Notes

+:::tip

+It is recommended to use the PVars/ SVars or GVar plugin instead of these natives for being very slow.

 ## Related Functions

 - [Getproperty](Getproperty.md): Get the value of a property.